Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Credit cards are convenient, but using them can often cost you more money than other payment options.
-As well as regular charges from interest rates and annual fees, you may also have to pay a surcharge when you use your credit card.
+Credit cards are convenient, but using them can often cost you more money than other payment options and regular charges, such as interest rates and annual fees, but you may also have to pay a surcharge.

-These surcharges are usually transaction-based and can make a big difference to the total transaction cost.
-Here, we look at when these fees are charged, how much you can expect to pay and how to avoid credit card surcharges so that you have a payment option that works for you in every situation.
+Surcharges are usually transaction-based and can make a big difference to the total transaction cost.
+Here, we look at when providers charge these fees, how much you can expect to pay and how to avoid credit card surcharges, so you have a payment option that works for you.

-Surcharges are fees that merchants apply to your transactions to help them cover the cost of accepting a specific payment method.
+A surcharge is a fee that merchants apply to your transaction to help them cover the cost of accepting a specific payment method.

-For example, a business that accepts credit cards will be charged a fee for processing these payments.
-Depending on the card and type of transaction, this fee can range from 0.5% to 3% or more of the total transaction cost and is usually paid by the business to its bank.
-Businesses can choose to offset the cost of this fee through their pricing, or by applying a surcharge.
+For example, a business that accepts credit cards is charged a fee for processing these payments.
+Depending on the card and type of transaction, this fee can range from 0.5% to 3% (or more) of the total transaction cost and is usually paid by the business to its bank.
+Companies can choose to offset the cost of this fee through their pricing or by applying a surcharge.

 Payments that attract a surcharge

-It’s important to note that any business that includes a surcharge must let customers know before they pay.
-They also have to provide a fee-free alternative, such as cash or direct deposit.
+It’s important to note that any business that includes a surcharge must inform customers before they pay, and they must also provide a fee-free alternative, such as cash or direct deposit.

 How much is a credit card surcharge?

-The cost of a surcharge will vary depending on factors such as the business and the type of card.
-For credit card surcharges specifically, the cost is usually between 1% and 3%, but could be higher in some circumstances.
+The cost of a surcharge varies depending on factors such as the business and the type of card.
+The charge is usually between 1% and 3% for credit card surcharges but could be higher in some circumstances.